Tram-One/tram-one/README.md

 Tram-One has a simple interface to help build your web app.

 ### Static Functions
-Because the following functions are static, you call the function off of Tram-One dependency, you do not need to have an instance of a Tram-One app to use these functions.
+Because the following functions are static, you call the function off of the Tram-One dependency.
+You do not need to have an instance of a Tram-One app to use these functions.

+To remain consistent, all these functions take in options, and return new functions to be called on their own.

 #### `Tram.html([registry])`
 _Reference: [hyperx](https://github.com/substack/hyperx),